Stephen William Shaw: Discovery of Humboldt Bay

-In the early part of March 1850, Shaw left San Francisco on the schooner Laura Virginia, under Captain Douglas Ottenger.
-At anchor near Trinidad on April 7, expedition director E.H.
-Howard selected Shaw and four others to go ashore at Trinidad Bay to locate the entrance to Humboldt Bay from shore.
-The six men walked down the beach, were ferried across the Mad River by Indians, and camped for the night on the spit north of the entrance to Humboldt Bay.
-The next day, the shore party walked back to Trinidad and was picked up by the Laura Virginia.
+In March 1850, Shaw left San Francisco on the schooner Laura Virginia, under Captain Douglass Ottenger.
+They were racing to find an economic route to the northern California gold mines.
+While sailing close inshore they saw an enclosed body of water but were unable to determine if it was open to the sea.
+Ottinger anchored in Trinidad Bay where expedition director E. H. Howard chose Shaw and four others to join him exploring on land.
+The men followed the coast south.
+They were ferried across Mad River by Indians, then continued along the shore until they reached the entrance that they had come to find.
+After camping overnight, the men returned to Trinidad where they rejoined the Laura Virginia.

-On April 9, 1850, second mate Hans Henry Buhne piloted the first landing craft over the bar and into Humboldt Bay.
-Later that same day, two more boatloads of passengers and supplies were landed.
-On April 14, Buhne piloted the Laura Virginia over the bar and into the bay near the tents of the shore party.
-Shaw sketched the first views of the bay and insisted the bay be named honoring Prussian naturalist Alexander von Humboldt.
+From the sea, the entrance to the bay was masked by lines of breakers.
+The depth was unknown.
+Rather than risk the schooner in an attempt to enter, Captain Ottinger sent in a boat.
+Second mate Hans Henry Buhne and crew succeeded in taking the boat over the bar and landing on a point opposite the entrance.
+Climbing the nearby bluff, Buhne could clearly make out the channel between two lines of breakers.
+As they returned to the schooner they sounded the channel.
+That same day, together with a second boat, they carried in passengers and supplies.
+Buhne rejoined the schooner, and on April 14, 1850, piloted the Laura Virginia into the bay.
+Shaw sketched the first views of the bay and proposed that it be named Humboldt Bay honoring the naturalist Alexander von Humboldt.
 On April 26, 1850, the San Francisco Daily Journal of Commerce published a wood engraving based on his sketches of Humboldt Bay.
 Shaw returned to San Francisco on the steamer Sea Gull April 5, 1851.

 From Sutter's to farming in Humboldt County

 In 1851, Shaw spent much of the year with John Augustus Sutter at Hock Farm on the Feather River as the family portrait painter and general business agent.
-Following a brief engagement to Sutter's daughter, Ann "Eliza" Sutter (1828 - March 1895), Shaw returned to San Francisco, and later that year, with his brother Seth Shaw and Willard Allen, settled on Table Bluff, near Loleta.
+Following a brief engagement to Sutter's daughter, Ann "Eliza" Sutter (1828 – March 1895), Shaw returned to San Francisco, and later in 1852, with his brother Seth Shaw and Willard Allen, settled on Table Bluff, near Loleta.

 In summer 1852, they moved across the Eel River and began clearing the area where the town of Ferndale, California, would later be incorporated.
 In the rainy winter of 1852–1853, twelve men, including Seth Kinman, stayed with the Shaws because theirs was the most finished cabin.
 Shaw spent the next two years coaxing plants to grow in the cold coastal fog.
 Around 1852, he painted the portrait of Wiyot elder Kiwelattah (or Ki-we-lah-tah).
 Finally, with little to show for his labors, Shaw returned to San Francisco in 1854 and later sold his claim to Ferndale settler Francis Francis, in 1856.